Everything you need to know ahead of the return of I'm A Celeb

 Panel Jonathan Ross, Rita Ora, Davina McCall and Mo Gilligan will all be tasked with trying to work out who each of the campmates are.

-I’m A Celeb will air on ITV and Virgin Media One this Sunday, November 6 at 9pm.
+I’m A Celeb will air on ITV and Virgin Media One at 9pm on November 6.

 View this post on Instagram